cytopia/crawlpy/README.md

     "domain": "localhost",  // Only the domain. e.g.: 'example.com' or 'www.example.com'
     "depth": 3,             // Nesting depth to crawl "login": {              // Login section
         "enabled": false,   // Do we actually need to do a login?
         "method": "post",   // 'post' or 'get'
-        "action": "/login.php", // Where the post or get will be submitted to "failure": "Password is incorrect", // The string you will see on login failure "fields": {         // Fields to submit to 'action', add more if you need "username": "john",
+        "action": "/login.php", // Where the post or get will be submitted to "failure": "Password is incorrect", // The string you will see on login failure "fields": {         // POST/GET Fields to submit to login page "username": "john",
             "password": "doe"
-        }
+        },
+        "csrf": {
+            "enabled": false, // Login requires a CSRF token?
+            "field": "csrf"   // Input field name that holds dynamic CSRF token }
     },
     "store": {              // Store section